ihmeuw/vivarium_research/docs/source/gbd2017_models/risk_attributable_causes/vitamin_a_deficiency/index.rst

 In GBD 2019, the effect on lower respiratory infections (LRI) was dropped due to insufficient evidence of causation found by the network meta-analysis.
 Moreover, the relative risks for measles and diarrheal diseases were found to be smaller than those in the above table.
-Clients should be made aware of this if weare using the GBD 2017 relative risks.
+Clients should be made aware that the relative risks from GBD 2017 do not reflect the most up-to-date data.

 Cause Model Diagram
 +++++++++++++++++++